Skip to main content

 Preview in the Studio

-This option enables you to render the current page directly within the webform editor window.
-Here, the webform is rendered by the Qodly Studio's embedded web server.
+This option enables you to render the current page directly within the Page Editor window.
+Here, the Page is rendered by the Qodly Studio's embedded web server.

 This approach provides a comprehensive view of data classes, functions, and attributes, even if they are not exposed as REST resources.